Ape Escape (video game): Development

 Ape Escape is the first game to require the use of the DualShock for gameplay.

-A 25-person development team—largely inexperienced part-time college students and recent graduates—created Ape Escape over approximately 2.5 years.
+A 25-person development team created Ape Escape over approximately 2.5 years.
+A team of three worked on the original prototype, led by producer Susumu Takatsuka, who had moved from Sega AM2; the other two, Yuji Yamada and Takamitsu Iijima, were recent graduates, and later became the game's lead programmer and character designer, respectively.
+They set out to create a 3D, open-field sandbox game similar to Super Mario 64.
+When executive producer Shuhei Yoshida joined development, he and Takatsuka hired experienced designer Kenji Kaido, initially as an associate producer and later a lead designer.
+Two designers, Hingo Matsumoto and Kenkichi Shimooka, were originally assigned to the game; Katsuyuki Kanetaka joined about a year into development.
+Most of the team consisted of largely inexperienced part-time college students, recent graduates, and participants of Sony's Net Yaroze project.

 Shortly after the team began conceiving the game's concept, they attended a meeting about the development of the DualShock.
-Intrigued by its potential, they implemented its use in Ape Escape, making it the first video game to require the use of the DualShock for gameplay.
-Conceptualizing the controls for the controller's analog sticks was the greatest challenge for the team, and the controls underwent great testing prior to finalization.
-Believing players would get confused and lost in the game's 3D worlds, the team conceptualized having various animals to chase, serving as a clear objective to help players navigate its large, open areas.
+Intrigued by its potential, they implemented its use in Ape Escape, making it the first game to require the use of the DualShock for gameplay.
+Conceptualizing the controls for the analog sticks was the team's greatest challenge; the controls underwent great testing prior to finalization.
+Believing players would get confused and lost in the 3D worlds, the team conceptualized having various animals to chase, serving as a clear objective to help players navigate its large, open areas.
 Due to the popularity of the Pipo monkey design by artist Takamitsu Iijima, they chose to focus only on monkeys.
 Iijima gave them helmets so players could easily see them from afar.
+The monkeys originally dropped feces when being chased, but this was replaced with slippery banana skins.
+To entice the player to capture all the monkeys and create replay value, each one was given a name and personality.